russelljjarvis/teiili/docs/scripts/Tutorials.md

     SpikeMonitor, StateMonitor, defaultclock

-from teili.core.groups import Neurons, Connections from teili import teiliNetwork from teili.models.neuron_models import DPI from teili.models.synapse_models import DPISyn, DPIstdp from teili.stimuli.testbench import STDP_Testbench
+from teili.core.groups import Neurons, Connections from teili import TeiliNetwork from teili.models.neuron_models import DPI from teili.models.synapse_models import DPISyn, DPIstdp from teili.stimuli.testbench import STDP_Testbench
 ```
-As before we can define the backend, as well as our `teiliNetwork`:
+As before we can define the backend, as well as our `TeiliNetwork`:
 ```
 prefs.codegen.target = "numpy"
 defaultclock.dt = 50 * us
-Net = teiliNetwork()
+Net = TeiliNetwork()
 ```
 Note that we changed the `defaultclock`.
 This is usually helpful to prevent numerical integration error and to be sure that the network performs the desired computation.
 But keep in mind
 by decreasing the `defaultclock.dt` the simulation takes longer!